Text Link

 How can I support an LGBTQIA+ loved one who is struggling with an eating disorder?

 Be supportive and compassionate.
-Listen to what they are going through without offering advice or insight, and realize even if you have experience with eating disorders, their experience may differ due to their gender or sexual identity.
-Encourage them to seek help through their physician, a therapist, or right here at Within Health.
-Ensure whichever provider you go with that they support LGBTQIA+ patients and their specific needs.
+Listen to what they are going through without offering advice or insight, and realize even if you have experience with eating disorders, their experience may differ due to their gender identity or sexual identity.
+Encourage them to seek help through their physician, a therapist, or a higher level of care.
+Ensure whichever provider they seek out knows how to support LGBTQIA+ patients and their specific needs.

 How can you tell if an LGBTQIA+ individual has an eating disorder?

-Where can you find help for a LGBTQIA+ loved one when you suspect they have an eating disorder?
+Where can you find help for an LGBTQIA+ loved one when you suspect they have an eating disorder?

 Within Health offers comprehensive, gender-competent eating disorder programs to support LGBTQIA+ individuals.
 Contact our clinical care team to learn more about resources available in your area.